Zippycz3ch/k6-by-zippy/readme.md

 # k6custom Performance Testing Stack

-This repository provides a complete local environment for UI performance testing using Grafana k6, InfluxDB v2.x and Grafana dashboards.
+Complete local environment for API and UI performance testing using Grafana k6, InfluxDB v2.x and Grafana dashboards.

-Change your passwords if you use this as non local setup!
+Change passwords for non-local deployments.

 ## Based on